From idea to live product

 Download Homebrew.
 Install Node.
 Configure a terminal.
 Set an API key.
 Every step assumes you already know what you are doing.
 Most people do not.
 They get stuck at step two, close the tab, and never come back.

 There was no guided path.
-No one had built an onboarding experience that treated these users like the smart, capable professionals they are -- just ones who have never opened a terminal before.
+No one had built an onboarding experience that treated these users like the smart, capable professionals they are, just ones who have never opened a terminal before.
+I decided to build one myself.

 The Decision

 I could have written a blog post.
 A PDF guide.
 A YouTube walkthrough.
 All of those would have been easier.
-But I had watched real people try to follow written instructions and fail.
+I had watched real people try to follow written instructions and fail.
 The gap was not information.
 The gap was experience design.

 I needed an interactive wizard that held someone's hand through every single step, showed them their progress in real time, and never left them wondering what to do next.